Monte Alto culture: Magnetism

 Many of the Monte Alto sculptures are magnetic as well.
 Since certain distinctive patterns of magnetism recur with some frequency, it would appear that the sculptures were executed by artisans who were aware of these properties.
-If this is true, the Monte Alto sculptures no doubt deserve recognition as the oldest known magnetic artifacts in the world.
+If this is true, the Monte Alto sculptures would be the oldest known magnetic artifacts in the world.

 Of the collection of "potbellies" sculptures from Monte Alto on display in the town park of La Democracia, Guatemala and in front of its local museum, Museo Regional de Arqueología de la Democracia, four of the heads and three of the bodies were found to have magnetic properties.
 All four of the heads have a north magnetic pole located in their right temples, while three of them have south magnetic poles below the right ear and the fourth (that in front of the museum) has a south magnetic pole in its left temple.
 Such a pattern of occurrence is unlikely to be a matter of chance, even in a sample size as small as four.